 My friends little boy is 3-years-old and has been diagnosed with Chiari malformation type 1.
 Could you tell me how it will affect his life?
 Is the outcome good or bad?
 He suffers from headaches at the moment.

 The prognosis for someone diagnosed with Chiari malformation type 1 is often unknown.
 Many people with this condition do not have any symptoms, and it is not possible to predict if symptoms will develop in the future.
-Other affected individuals may experience dizziness, muscle weakness, numbness, vision problems, headache, or problems with balance and coordination.
-In these individuals, it is not always known if symptoms will get worse over time.
+Other people with Chiari malformation may experience dizziness, muscle weakness, numbness, vision problems, headache, or problems with balance and coordination.
+In these people, it is not always known if symptoms will get worse over time.
 It is important for people with Chiari malformation type 1 to receive regular medical care so they can be monitored by a physician for any new symptoms.

 There are some treatments that may help reduce or eliminate the symptoms of Chiari malformation type 1.
 Medications may ease certain symptoms, such as pain.
 Surgery is another treatment option, but it is typically reserved for people with severe symptoms.
 Many patients who have had surgery see a reduction in their symptoms and/or prolonged periods of relative stability.

 We hope this information is helpful.
 We strongly recommend you discuss this information with your doctor.
 If you still have questions, please